Buhari: It's an injustice to blame me for herdsmen killings

 CNN has not been able to independently verify these claims.

-The president, who is ethnically Fulani, visited the site of the attacks on Tuesday and released a statement saying he should not be blamed for the herdsmen's actions because he "looks like one of them."
+The president, who is ethnically Fulani, on Tuesday visited Jos where the attacks happened and released a statement saying he should not be blamed for not talking to the herdsmen because he "looks like one of them."

 ''...The present herder, I am told, carries AK47 and people are even blaming me for not talking to them because maybe (they say) I look like one of them.
 There is some injustice in these aspersions,'' he said in a statement released by his aide Garba Shehu.